wolandark/wim/README.md

 The purpose of this project is to not only provide an IDE-like vimrc, but also to teach you how it is constructed.
 This project tries to maintain a fairly small `vimrc` and provide a **great out of the box experience**  as well serving as a ground for further customization.

 # Dependencies
-- Vim 9.0 or later
+- Vim 9.0 or later with huge features.
 	- Note: This Config Will definitely work with Vim 8.0 and later, but don't miss out on the great features of Vim 9.1!
 Grab the latest Vim!
 - Nodejs
 - npm
+- Python (For Compiling The Leaderf C Extension)

 **Example:**  <br>
 Debian:<br>